15 Essential Rental Tips For First Time RV Renters

 Type of Campsites To Consider

-- Partial Hookup sites provide you with water and electric and are still convenient but they don’t have a sewer at your site.
+- Partial Hookup sites provide you with water and electricity and are still convenient but they don’t have a sewer at your site.
 Try to be sure that the campground has a dump station, which is a common sewer location you can use within the campground.
 Some campgrounds charge you if you want to use the dump station and some don’t have a dump station at all.

 - No Hookup sites provide no water, electric or sewer.
 Many State and National Park campgrounds only offer no hookup campsites.
 Some have a common dump station and some don’t.